If you get the pricing right.

 How to Price Craft Beer

-To calculate the menu price for craft beer, multiply the wholesale cost per can or bottle by 2, 2.5, or 3.
+To calculate the menu price for craft beer, multiply the wholesale cost of goods sold per can or bottle by 2, 2.5, or 3.
 In most cases, 2 is for higher-cost beers and more than 2 for lower-cost ones.